10 Ways To Plan A Staycation Like A Champ

 What is a Staycation?

-A staycation is a vacation from your home or city.
-Rather than taking a week off from work to travel, you instead spend the week cut off from work and at home.
+A staycation is a vacation in your home or city.
+Rather than taking a week off from work to travel, you instead spend some time relaxing around the house.

 4 Benefits of a Staycation